 Who Are The Governors?

-We have four types of governor: Parent Governors, who are elected by the parents of the school; Staff Governors, who are elected by the staff team; Community Governors, who are invited to join the Governing Body as representatives of our local community; and Local Authority Governors, who are appointed by the London Borough of Barnet
+We have four types of governor: Parent Governors, who are elected by the parents of the school; Staff Governor, who is elected by the staff team; Community Governors, who are invited to join the Governing Body as representatives of our local community; and Local Authority Governors, who are appointed by the London Borough of Barnet

 Our current Governors are:

-Tim Graveney – Community governor and acting chair of the governing body
+Tim Graveney – Community governor and chair of the governing body

-I am a parent of three children, my daughter left Holly Park in 2015 and my son is currently in Year 6.
-My working background is in risk management in the financial services, particularly professional ethics.
-In my spare time, I enjoy playing and watching sport – and latterly ferrying the school football team as they represent Holly Park across Barnet.
+I am a parent of three children; two have passed all the way through the school very happily and my youngest is currently in the nursery.
+My working background is in risk management in the financial services and private healthcare, specialising in professional ethics.
+In my spare time, I enjoy playing and watching sport – and never more happily than when ferrying the school football team as they represent Holly Park across Barnet.
 As a community governor of Holly Park, I want to use my experience and influence to be an effective liaison between parents and leadership, so that innovation and improvement takes place constantly in a multicultural, energetic and (above all!) happy school.
 My term of office as a governor of the school runs until 4 December 2021.

-Fiona Vettiankal – Community Governor and Vice Chair of the Governing Body.
+Clare Hegarty – Local Authority Governor and Vice Chair of the Governing Body.

 I joined the governing body in April 2011.
-I am chair of the Learning & Teaching Committee.
 I have two sons, one at Holly Park and the other in secondary school.
 I have been teaching in secondary education for the last 16 years and I currently work part-time in a secondary school as an Associate Leader for Professional Development.
 This involves training teachers, delivering training courses and implementing new teaching and learning approaches.
-My term of office as a Governor at the school ends on December 1, 2018.
+I am the Writing Governor.
+My term of office as a Governor at the school ends on December 4, 2022.

 Ann Pelham – Headteacher Governor